Human resources

 These 2 rates are calculated annually by the Resolution Foundation and overseen by the Living Wage Commission, based on the best available evidence about living standards in London and the UK.
 Before 2016 the London living wage was calculated by the Greater London Authority and the UK rate was calculated by the Centre for Research in Social Policy at Loughborough University.

 It is for employers to choose to pay their employees a rate higher than the national minimum wage.
-Ealing Council has a commitment to pay the London living wage to all workers including apprentices who eventually get this amount for Level 3 apprenticeships and above.
+From 1 April 2024 Ealing Council has a commitment to pay the London living wage to all workers including apprentices irrespective of the level of apprenticeship or duration of apprenticeship.
 Ealing Council is proud to have been accredited by the Living Wage Foundation as a living wage employer since 2013.

 Ealing Council commends to school governing bodies that they consider paying a minimum of the LLW rate to schools based employees (whether permanent or fixed term) and to agency workers working in schools.
 The Council recommends that schools apply the same rates of pay to their apprentices as applied by Ealing Council.
 The table below shows the apprenticeship rates used by Ealing Council.